a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     * For production apps distributed through the Google Play Store, this is the digest of a Google cloud signing certificate.
 2. An iOS application is uniquely identified by a bundle identifier and a team ID.
 This combination makes it possible to attest its authenticity.
+3. Clock drifts are a pain to debug.
+For that reason, no component of warden automatically accounts for clock drift, and time offsets need to be configured manually!
+**In particular, this means that setting a positive offset globally means that the iOS-specific `attestationStatementValiditySeconds` also needs to be increased!

-!!! info "With great power comes great responsibility!"
+!!! warning "With great power comes great responsibility!"
     The above really is an MWE!
     Many more configuration properties exist, and it is recommended to explicitly set **all those that are relevant to your specific scenario**, as the value of every single one should very much be the result of careful consideration.